Malhação: Cancellation

 The series was cancelled after 27 seasons on 28 September 2021.
 The final season, Malhação: Toda Forma de Amar, finished with 253 episodes, a reduction from the planned 288 episodes that was forced by the COVID-19 pandemic.
 The series had been renewed for a twenty-eighth season titled Malhação: Transformação, written by Márcia Prates and Priscila Steinman, which also had its production suspended by the COVID-19 pandemic and postponed to 2021.
 Transformação was eventually scrapped and replaced by Malhação: Eu Quero é Ser Feliz written by Eduardo and Marcos Carvalho, until the series was cancelled altogether.

 Plot

 Malhação revolves around the everyday life of teenagers, their conflicts, including school, friends, families, and especially their relationships, which occupy the central focus of all the seasons.
 Every season, a different couple of protagonists occupies the core of the whole storyline.

 Cast

 Similar to American soap operas and long-running television series, cast and characters change each season, but actors who have stayed for more than one season include Gustavo Goulart, Alexandre Slaviero, and Sérgio Hondjakoff.

 Series overview

 Theme songs

-Malhação has had 17 different theme songs:
+Malhação had 17 different theme songs:

+Spin-off

+In November 2018, a spin-off series of Malhação: Viva a Diferença was announced for 2020, also written by Cao Hamburger and titled As Five.
+An original production for the Globoplay streaming service, it follows the five main characters at the beginning of their adult lives.
+The first season premiered on November 12, 2020 and its third season is currently in production.